HackYourAssignment/databases-Cohort53/Week2/LESSONPLAN.md

 - It makes use of the concepts like entities and relations.
 - Entity Relationship Diagrams (ERD) are used widely in domain modeling.
 - In ERD, **entities** are shown by boxes and are abstract things.
 E.g. John Smith is an instance.
 Student is the entity.
-An entity in ERD is converted to a table in MySQL.
+An entity in ERD is converted to a table in PostgreSQL.
 - Entities are connected to each other with a line (**relationships**) with **cardinalities** (1-1, 1-M etc.).
 - Entities have **attributes** shown in the shape of an ellipse.
 An attribute of the entity is translated to the column of the corresponding table.